kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-7-base64.md

 title: "Introduction to Gulp.js 7: Base64 Encoded Images"
 author: Stefan Imhoff
 date: 2014-10-24T07:30:00+02:00
-description: "The ultimative tutorial and guide for Gulp.js: How to replace small images with base64 encoded images."
+description: "The ultimate tutorial and guide for Gulp.js: How to replace small images with base64 encoded images."
 tags:
   - code
 series:
   - gulp
 ---

-This is the 7th part of my series _Introduction to Gulp.js_.
-Today I will use Gulp.js to replace a lot of my URLs to small images with Base64 encoded images.
+This is the 7th part of my series, _Introduction to Gulp.js_.
+Today, I will use Gulp.js to replace a lot of my URLs with small images with Base64 encoded images.

 The last task executed by my `build` task is one, which replaces the URLs of small images in my CSS files with Base64 encoded images.
-This way the images get embedded into the CSS file and don’t need an additional server request.
-If the images are not too large this will speed up the loading of my website a lot.
+This way, the images get embedded into the CSS file and don’t need an additional server request.
+If the images are not too large, this will speed up the loading of my website a lot.

-I use a lot of small size patterns on my website because I don’t like the _Flat Design_ approach a lot.
-The real world isn’t flat.
+I use plenty of small patterns on my website because I don’t like the _Flat Design_ approach a lot.
+The physical world isn’t flat.
 Nowhere.
 There is always structure, pattern, shade, and light.
 The patterns I use are from the fantastic website [Subtle Pattern](https://www.toptal.com/designers/subtlepatterns/).
 They have a few hundred nice subtle patterns.

-To load the background pattern I use SCSS like this:
+To load the background pattern, I use SCSS like this:

 ```scss
 %pattern-light-grey {